Dlacreme/dlc/README.md

 =======

 Not a Crate nor a Library.
-A module you should install manually and freely edit.
+A module you should install manually and edit.

 # Install